Where does your company fall among the four phases of knowledge management maturity?

 Think of the phases less like steps, and more like an iterative, overlapping process — each feeds into and underpins the next, creating a larger system that develops, captures, and shares information between groups.
 Each pillar is as crucial as the last — great content is important to have, but it also needs to live somewhere that makes it easy to find that content when needed.
 Content management systems like a knowledge base can be greatly enhanced by a tool like a relevance platform, which we’ll dig more into below.

-So where do you start when it comes to assessing your current KM maturity, as well as what’s needed to move to the next level?
+Yes, it can.
 The TSIA recommends evaluating your current knowledge process against each KM maturity pillar, across all phases to see which describes your current standing.
 That’s because each phase is designed to guide internal conversations about what’s needed to improve organizational knowledge sharing and evolve your company’s KM practices.

 Let’s break it down for each.